arifBurakDemiray/TheCodesThatIWrote/README.md

 # TheCodesThatIWrote
-This repository holds the codes that I wrote.
+This repository holds the codes that I wrote for school homeworks.